 Ready in 45 minutes

-Omelet works really well with Sparkling Wine.
+Sparkling Wine, Alcoholic Drink, and Ingredient are my top picks for Omelet.
 Even if you aren't making mimosas, sparkling wine is great with eggs for two reasons.
 One, if you're eating eggs early in the day, sparkling wine has less alcohol.
 Secondly, it cleanses the palate, which is important since yolk is known to coat the palate.
-You could try Honey Bubbles Sparkling Moscato.
-Reviewers quite like it with a 4.5 out of 5 star rating and a price of about 17 dollars per bottle.
+The Domaine Carneros Brut with a 4.7 out of 5 star rating seems like a good match.
+It costs about 27 dollars per bottle.

 » Get this wine on Wine.com